bytecodealliance/lucet/README.md

 The easiest way to get started with the Lucet toolchain is by using the provided Docker-based development environment.

-This repository includes a `Dockerfile` to build a complete environement for compiling and running WebAssembly code with Lucet, but you shouldn't have to use Docker commands directly.
+This repository includes a `Dockerfile` to build a complete environment for compiling and running WebAssembly code with Lucet, but you shouldn't have to use Docker commands directly.
 A set of shell scripts with the `devenv_` prefix are used to manage the container.